 West Watford project

-Four litter bin sites in West Watford have been chosen for a trial project to reduce flytipping.
-Monitoring by Environmental Health over several months identified that litter bins in Fearnley Street, Durban Road East, Pretoria Road and Chester Road as areas that suffered regularly from flytipping.
-Over the next few weeks Watford Borough Council and Veolia will be working with the the local community to remind residents what they can do with their rubbish and to spread the message that dumping rubbish such as black bags, TVs, beds and mattresses by litter bins or on the street is not ok!
+Using this funding, Watford Borough Council and its partner Veolia will be working with the local community over the next few weeks to remind residents what they can do with their rubbish and to spread the message that dumping rubbish such as black bags, TVs, beds and mattresses by litter bins or on the street is illegal and can lead to Fixed Penalty Notices (FPN) being issued.

 What you can do with your rubbish: